joeprisk/JAMstack-recipes/site/content/post/making-sense.md

 6. Place on to the lined baking tray and put in the middle shelf in the oven and cook for 12 - 15 minutes. they should be a lovely golden colour and they should sound hollow when you tap the bottom.
 7. Once cooked allow to cool on a wire rack.

-These are delicious smothered with a generous dollop of Mixed berry Chia Jam!
+These are delicious smothered with a generous dollop of Berry Chia Jam!